 - Andersen-Tawil syndrome: a rare genetic disorder that affects the rhythm of the heart, disrupting the flow of potassium in the skeletal and cardiac muscle.
 People with this type of temporary paralysis may also have weakness in general, even in between attacks.

 Diagnosis & Treatment

-This group of diseases may be diagnosed by DNA testing or possibly a “properly performed Compound Muscle Amplitude Potential Test can provide an accurate diagnosis.”
+According to data from SteadyHealth, this group of diseases may be diagnosed by DNA testing—or a “properly performed Compound Muscle Amplitude Potential Test can provide an accurate diagnosis.”
 Treatments usually consist of:

 - carbonic anhydrase inhibitors

 - oral potassium chloride supplements

 - thiazide to control how the kidneys retain potassium

 - specific lifestyle changes including a designated amount of exercise and physical activity